fluent/fluent-plugin-splunk/README.hec.md

 The default: `true`

-If set true, fleuntd's timestamp is used as time metadata.
+If set true, fluentd's timestamp is used as time metadata.
 If the record already has its own time value, this options should be `false`.

 ### use_ack